 In this tutorial, we will show you how to install and enable Alternative PHP Cache (APC) on CentOS.
 For those of you who didn’t know, The Alternative PHP Cache (APC) is a free, open, and robust framework for caching and optimizing PHP intermediate code.
 It’s a PECL extension that shares the packaging and distribution system with its sister, PEAR.
 In this post, I will show how to enable APC (Alternative PHP Cache) and makes PHP be fast.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 sudo‘ to the commands to get root privileges.
-I will show you through the step-by-step install of the Alternative PHP Cache (APC) on the CentOS system.
+I will show you the step-by-step installation of the Alternative PHP Cache (APC) on the CentOS system.